Snowflake-Labs/sfquickstarts/site/sfguides/src/devops_dcm_terraform_github/devops_dcm_terraform_github.md

 ### What You'll Build

-* A simple, working release pipeline for Snowflake in GitHub Actions
+* A simple, working release pipeline for Snowflake in GitHub Actions using Terraform

 <!-- ------------------------ -->
 ## GitHub Overview